Initiatives to Address Climate Change

 ・Considering sales of properties based on the level of impact

-events, etc.
+participation in local events, etc.

 ・Participating in local environmental preservation activities